 - Each of the campuses of the Montana University System is required to keep a written record of the analysis and decisions made under this System of Controls policy.
 The people making the decisions are identified, as part of the official record, and the records will be maintained in a central place on each campus.
 Students can direct questions to the Registrar's Office.

 - Students have the right to appeal decisions made about their transfer credits.
 Those appeal and review rights are set out in the Transfer of Credit policy.

 - Students must earn minimum grades in their classes to be accepted by the new institution as transfer credits.
 The Minimum Grade policy describes those standards.

-- Many of the campuses that make up the Montana University System have developed Online Transfer Course Equivalency Guides listing classes from other institutions that have already been analyzed and equating them to courses at the new campus.
+- Many of the campuses that make up the Montana University System have developed Online Transfer CCN Course Guides listing classes from other institutions that have already been analyzed and equating them to courses at the new campus.
 Those guides can be useful for students as they select classes that can be used at other campuses to satisfy general education or program-specific requirements.
 Students planning to transfer should also work closely with an academic advisor.